datnguye/about/content/blog/internal/context-engineering-deep-dive-part-1-user-intent-prompting.md

     roles = {
-        "junior": "You are a junior developer learning SQL best practices.", "senior": "You are a senior database architect with 15 years optimizing Fortune 500 databases.", "security": "You are a database security specialist focused on SQL injection prevention."
+        "junior": "You are a junior developer learning SQL best practices.", "senior": ("You are a senior database architect with 15 years " "optimizing Fortune 500 databases."),
+        "security": ("You are a database security specialist focused on " "SQL injection prevention.")
     }

     def analyze(query: str, context: str = "") -> str: